-Figure 1 shows the percent of visits for ILI from ED and UCC chief complaints for ESSENCE-FL participating facilities (n=263), week 40, 2012 to week 11, 2016.
+Figure 1 shows the percent of visits for ILI from ED and UCC chief complaints for ESSENCE-FL participating facilities (n=263), week 40, 2012 to week 12, 2016.

-In week 11, the percent of visits to EDs and UCCs for ILI decreased, but remains above levels seen in previous seasons at this time.
+In week 12, the percent of visits to EDs and UCCs for ILI decreased, and indicates that we have seen the peak of the flu season, although activity still remains above levels seen in previous seasons at this time.
+This peak in activity occurred during weeks 7-11.